bhky/targetran/README.md

 ## Examples

 - [Code examples in this repository](examples)
-- [Construct a TensorFlow Dataset with Targetran, using Kaggle notebook and objection detection data](https://www.kaggle.com/boscoyung/targetran-example-with-tensorflow-dataset)
+- [Construct a TensorFlow Dataset with Targetran using Kaggle notebook and objection detection data](https://www.kaggle.com/boscoyung/targetran-example-with-tensorflow-dataset)

 # API